One-body dynamical correlation function of Lieb-Liniger model at finite temperature

-The static correlation function of 1BDCF (i.e. the momentum distribution) is obtained by integrating out the frequency, whose Fourier transformation is the one-body density matrix.
-In Fig.~\ref{static}~(a) we compare the momentum distribution at zero and finite temperatures on basis of data from Fig.~\ref{color_plot}.
-Despite of no true BEC in the Lieb-Liniger model, the weak interaction still results in a prominent zero-momentum occupation than the larger interactions do.
-A direct comparison shows obvious discrepancies between the lines of zero and finite temperatures.
-This is simply a result of disturbance from the thermal fluctuation on particles of small momentum.
-This is evidenced by observing the height of humps in Fig.~\ref{lineshape} (a) and (b) as well.
-Meanwhile, owing to interaction effect, the weaker is the interaction the larger is the discrepancy.
-The one-body density matrix is shown in Fig.~\ref{static}~(b), where the comparison of our results and the TLL prediction \cite{note_1} is seen in a good agreement.
-We observe that the validity of TLL theory requires the linearization of low-lying excited spectrum which works well if $k \ll 1$.
+The static correlation function corresponding to 1BDCF (i.e., the momentum distribution) is obtained by integrating out the frequency, whose Fourier transformation is the one-body density matrix.
+In Fig.~\ref{static}(a) we compare the momentum distribution at zero and finite temperatures based on the data from Fig.~\ref{color_plot}.
+Despite no BEC in the Lieb-Liniger model, the weak interaction still results in a more prominent zero-momentum occupation than the larger interactions do.
+A direct comparison shows obvious discrepancies between the curves of zero and finite temperatures with the same interaction strength, which is simply a result of disturbance from the thermal fluctuation on particles of small momentum.
+It is also evidenced by Fig.~\ref{lineshape}, where the height of secondary peaks can be thought of as a measure to the influence of thermal fluctuation.
+Therein, at the same temperature, the curves at small momentum have higher secondary peaks, implying the stronger influence.
+Besides, it is seen that the interaction strength affects the discrepancy between results of zero and finite temperatures, i.e., the curves of larger interaction show less discrepancy.
+The one-body density matrix is shown in Fig.~\ref{static}(b) by comparing our results and the TLL prediction \cite{note_1}.
+The TLL approach does not work because the temperature considered here is beyond its validity; see Part E of the Supplemental Material.

-Last but not least, we discuss the finite-size effect.
-Since a general estimation is hard to make, we only can calculate and compare the 1BDCF at a fixed momentum for different system sizes.
-It is shown in Fig.~\ref{finite} that the curves of $N=L=60$ and $N=L=80$ agree well with each other, with slight difference from that of $N=L=40$.
-Hence it is safe to conduct our calculation for a system of $N=L=60$.